Serves 4. Great with garlic bread on the side.

 - Olive oil

-- Heat a tablespoon of oil in a large pan on a medium-high heat.
+- Heat a tablespoon of oil in a large frying pan on a medium-high heat.

 - Cook the mince until all of the liquid has evaporated and the meat is starting to brown/stick to the pan (don’t worry, it will come off).
 This will take your bolognese to another level of flavour.

 - Add the red wine and cook for about a minute to release the alcohol, then add the onion, garlic, celery and rosemary.

-- Cook for another 5mins or so to soften the onions then add the tomatoes.
+- Add the tomatoes.
 Break them up with a spoon/masher/knife if you want smaller chunks.

-- Add about 2/3 of the puree (you might need to add a bit more later), a dash of Worcestershire sauce, and a good sprinkle of basil and oregano – I’d say around a tablespoon of each.
+- Add the half stock cube, the puree (you might need to add a bit more later), a dash of Worcestershire sauce, and a good sprinkle of basil and oregano – I’d say around a tablespoon of each.

 - Re-season with salt and pepper to taste.

 - Taste it every time you stir and see if you need to add any more seasoning/puree.

-- When you put your water on to boil for the pasta, add a pinch of sugar to the sauce to really bring it all together.
+- When you put your water on to boil for the pasta (in salted water), add a pinch of sugar to the bolognese sauce to really bring it all together.

 - Serve with your choice of pasta and maybe some garlic bread 😉